rust-basel/htmx-workshop-meetup-10/meetup/src/axum/axum.md

 So what will we show you, that you will need later on:

 - How to write a handler in axum and return data as http response
-- How to extract payload from an incoming request (Extractors)
+- How to extract a payload from an incoming request (Extractors)
-- How to add state to you application
+- How to add state to your application